sall0014/FIT5120-MA12-HAW/readme.md

 2. Add weather, wind, swell, and tide forecase for each rock shelf.
 3. Add map with rock shelves in Victoria.
 4. Best time to travel to the rock shelf in a day (hero function).
 This allows user to select the date.
+## Iteration 3
+1. Add 3D chart that illustrates height of tides, swells, and rock shelf together.
+2. Add 360 degree real environment picture of each rock shelf.
+3. Add system so calculate the safe travelling thime and send itinerary to email.
+4. Allow user to select rock shelf based on activities.